ddmitov/camel-doctor/README.md

 ``cameldoc script-pathname argument-1 argument-2``

-When started from the command line, Camel Doctor takes all the command-line arguments after the script pathname and passes them to the Perl debugger.
+When started from the command line, Camel Doctor takes all command-line arguments after the script pathname and passes them to the Perl debugger.
 All environment variables from the command-line shell (preset or manually added) are also inherited by the Perl debugger.
-These features are implemented for debugging of command-line Perl scripts and scripts requiring special environment variables.

-If only relative pathname is supplied for the debugged script, it is converted to an absolute pathname using the working directory of Camel Doctor.
-If the supplied script pathname does not correspond to an existing file, an error page is displayed.
+If a relative script pathname is supplied, it is converted to an absolute pathname using the working directory of Camel Doctor.
+If the resulting script pathname does not correspond to an existing file, an error page is displayed.

 When Camel Doctor is started from terminal on a Unix-like operating system, it will start another detached copy of itself and close the first one.
 This is necessary to capture the output from the Perl debugger.